katzenbaer/python-docker-image-template/README.md

 ## Run from Shell
 Run the docker image with `./run.sh`.
 This will also bind mount the `assets` directory to the docker container.

+## Installing new packages
+1. Add the new package to `Pipfile`
+2. Run `pipenv lock` in a shell session with a Python interpreter with the `pipenv` package installed.